bharadwaj-chukkala/MARIO-COM/README.md

 1. [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html): ROS2 Foxy installed on an Ubuntu 20.04 machine is used for this project.
 The steps to install ROS2 Foxy are mentioned in the above link.
 2. [OpenCV](https://www.opencv-srf.com/p/introduction.html): OpenCV is used to detect the medical waste bins using classical image processing algorithms and can be installed from this [link.](https://www.geeksforgeeks.org/how-to-install-opencv-in-c-on-linux/)
 3. [TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/): The Turtlebot3 ROS2 simulation packages are used to simulate the medical waste disposal robot.
 Upon installing and configuring the ROS2 workspace, the steps to install these packages are mentioned in the above link.
 4. [OpenMANIPULATOR-X](https://emanual.robotis.com/docs/en/platform/turtlebot3/manipulation/#turtlebot3-with-openmanipulator): The ROBOTIS OpenMANIPULATOR-X gripper mounted on the TurtleBot3 robot is used to pick and place the disposal bins.
-The steps to install and visulaize the robot with this gripper are given in the link above.
+The steps to install and visualize the robot with this gripper are given in the link above.
 5. [NumCpp](https://dpilger26.github.io/NumCpp/doxygen/html/index.html): NumCpp shall be used to make use of NumPy functionalities in the definition of matrices and their associated operations in C++.
 This can be installed from the above link.

 ### Environment Setup